 In this session advisors will develop a thorough understanding of the policies and procedures that guide transfer student admission, including the Guaranteed Admission Agreement, the transfer credit evaluation process, common issues with transfer admissions, and more.

 Participants select three additional trainings to attend from among the multiple offerings at Mason and within the advising profession (NACADA conferences, for example).
+Participants are only allowed to count one type of program as one elective.
+For example, you cannot satisfy the entirety of the elective requirement by attending 3 LOL sessions or completing the 3 components of the Career Influencers Program.
+These experiences would each count as one elective only.
 For additional information about electives, please see the MAC Elective Options and Instructions document.

-Please contact Erin McSherry if you would like other courses to be considered for this requirement)

-To complete the MAC you need to attend all of the above modules as well as three additional elective training sessions.
+Please contact Lori Yi or Erika Marquina if you would like other courses to be considered for this requirement.
+To complete the MAC Program you need to attend all of the above modules as well as three (3) elective training sessions.